What Is Yoga Therapy?

 Although all yoga is potentially therapeutic and healing, yoga therapy is the specific application of yogic tools—postures/exercises, breathwork, meditation techniques, and more—to address an individual’s physical, mental, and emotional needs.

 Yoga therapists have in-depth training to help them assess and keep their clients safe.
-They work with you to address your specific goals while considering any limitations you might be experiencing.
+They work with you to address your specific needs while considering any limitations you might be experiencing.
 The practices your therapist recommends may include:

 Meditation or visualization practices